-Course No.: 329 Grades Offered: 10-12 Credit: 0.25 (Alternate Days for a Semester) Examination: Ongoing Sample ACT/SAT Exams Recommended : Successful completion of Algebra 2
+Course No.: 329 Grades Offered: 10-12 Credit: 0.25 (Alternate Days for a Semester) Examination: Ongoing Sample ACT/SAT Exams Recommended: Successful completion of Algebra 2 in order to set personal goals and create individual study plans.

-In this introductory ACT/SAT course, students will learn about the key differences between both types of exams.
-Early on in the course, students will examine and compare the formats of both the ACT and SAT in order to set personal goals and create individual study plans.
 Students will explore the typical types of questions found on the ACT/SAT tests: multiple choice questions, and student-response questions.
 Students will receive instruction in each area, practice their skills and test strategies, and take actual ACT/SAT examinations.
 In addition to the examspecific preparation, mathematical topics explored in this course will include concepts related to: number and operations, algebra, geometry, and trigonometry.
 These courses will meet every other day for 20 weeks.